-Components create task classes by implementing the java.lang.Runnable or java.util.concurrent.Callable interfaces.
+Components create task classes by implementing the java.lang.Runnable or java.util.concurrent.Callable interfaces, or any of the functional interfaces that can be supplied to a java.util.concurrent.CompletionStage.
 These task classes are typically stored with the Jakarta EE application component.